OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 4.4.
 Direct prompt injection
-Impact: Getting unwanted answers or actions by manipulating how a large language model has been instructed
+Impact: Getting unwanted answers or actions by manipulating how a large language model(GenAI) has been instructed

 Direct prompt injection manipulates a large language model (LLM) by presenting prompts that manipulate the way the model has been instructed, making it behave in unwanted ways.